Updated: 11/3/20 | November 3rd, 2020

 While most travel emergencies and injuries are covered by travel insurance, it’s important to know what is not covered by your plan.
 Knowledge is power, after all.

-- Accidents sustained while participating in extreme adventure activities.
-These often include hang-gliding, paragliding, or bungee jumping.
+• Accidents sustained while participating in extreme adventure activities (which often include hang-gliding, paragliding, or bungee jumping)

-- If civil unrest makes your destination unsafe but your government hasn’t called for an evacuation, you probably won’t qualify for evacuation (unless you have more advanced coverage from a company like Medjet).
+• If civil unrest makes your destination unsafe but your government hasn’t called for an evacuation (unless you have more advanced coverage from a company like Medjet)

-- Changing your mind about your trip or unfriending or breaking up with your travel partner will disqualify you from trip-cancellation coverage.
+• Changing your mind about your trip or unfriending/breaking up with your travel partner will disqualify you from trip-cancellation coverage

 The Best Backpacker Insurance Companies

-Insure My Trip helps you compare insurance plans and prices so you can purchase the plan that’s best for you and your budget.
+Insure My Trip is a policy aggregator that helps you compare insurance plans and prices so that you can purchase the plan that’s best for you and your budget.
 You can compare plans from over 20 different insurance providers, with plenty of budget-friendly options available for backpackers.

-And they are the go-to company for older backpackers as well since many travel insurance companies won’t cover travelers over 65.
-Insure My Trip provides comparisons from insurance companies that cover older travelers, making them the best option for retirees and other senior adventurers.
+Insure My Trip also provides comparisons from insurance companies that cover older travelers (many travel insurance companies won’t cover travelers over 65), making them the go-to company for retirees and other senior adventurers.

 Here’s a quick overview of Insure My Trip: